geopm/geopm/tutorial/admin/README.md

 3. Restrict power limit for jobs that do not use the GEOPM runtime
 ------------------------------------------------------------------
-In this scenario, the CPU frequency of all nodes in the job will be set to a fixed value at the beginning of every job.
-This set up can be used on system to save energy by reducing the processor frequency below the base frequency (also known as "sticker frequency").
-This frequency can be obtained by running `geopmread FREQ_STICKER board 0` on a node of the target architecture for the configuration.
+In this scenario, the package power limit of all nodes in the job will be set to a fixed value at the beginning of every job.
+This setup can be used on system to limit the total system power.

 See the script "setup_fixed_power_cap.sh" in this folder for an example of how to set up a system to run all jobs at 50 watts below TDP.
 The